EQAR/deqar-docs/docs/data_submission.md

 Each report may contain one or more report files (for example, the experts' report, a possible summary report and the decision taken might be contained all in one or in separate files).
 The report file fields are conditionally required.
 At least one must be present, but agencies can either provide a URL or upload a file directly (in either case, only PDF files are accepted).
 For each file, please specify the language(s) of its contents.
 The display name is optional; the text "Report" will be used as a default otherwise.
 (See [QA Report Files](#qa-report-files) above.)

-### CSV Upload
+## CSV Upload

 [Comma-separated values (CSV)](https://en.wikipedia.org/wiki/Comma-separated_values) is a common and interoperable data-exchange format.
 Files can be imported and exported from all usual [spreadsheet software](#preparingexporting-csv-files) (e.g. Excel, LibreOffice, ...) and numerous other applications.

-The first row of your file is a header which should include column names as defined under [Submission Object Data Elements](#submission-object-data-elements) above.
+The first row of your file is a header which should include column names as defined under [Report Data Elements](report_data.md) above.
 The following lines contain one report per row.
 A simple example of a CSV first-fow header for institution-level reports could look as follows:

 ```
 agency, activity, status, decision, valid_from, valid_to, date_format, file[1].original_location, file[1].report_language[1], institution[1].eter_id